tuturax/BadAss/README.md

 BadAsss Git - Biological Analysis Designed for Steady-State System under uncertainties
 =================

-Python package designed for the creation and analysis of metabolic systems under uncertainty.
+Python package designed for the creation and analysis of metabolic systems under uncertainties.
 A [full tutorial](./Notebooks/exemple_linear.ipynb) of options is available.

 ## Contact me